harmony-one/h/progress/rikako-hatoya.md

+2025-05-25 Sun (1.5h): Continuation with looking into more BTC vaults.
+Checking with any errors for current shadow-scraper code.

 2025-05-24 Sat (2.5h): Continuation of hummingbot.

 2025-05-23 Fri: Testing of existing positions/pools we have so far and verifying APY calculations match.
 Continued research on hummingbot.